Overpayment recovery FAQ

 Go to the Contact Us section of our website and select the option “Phoenix – Overpayments.”
 A member of our Phoenix team will normally be in touch with you within 24 to 48 hours.
 They will review your overpayment letter and help.

-First read our instructions for how to fill out Annex B with the above question How do I fill out the Options page (Annex B)?.
+First read our instructions in the question How do I fill out the Options page (Annex B)? above.

 If you ignore the overpayment letter or dispute it without providing any information, the employer will usually commence recovery.
 The employer, being the Federal Government, has several ways to recover the overpayment.